andymeneely/project-timber-wolf/rules/RULES.md

 ## Noise Tracker & Alert Bar

 The Noise tracker is used for determining how many Noise(🔊) sub-action penalties your team has incurred.
 Immediately upon entering a Noise level with an Alert ⚠, increase the Alert Bar by 1.
-If the Noise marker gets to the final slot, increase ⚠ for each 🔊.
+If the Noise marker gets to the final slot, increase ⚠ for each 🔊 incurred.

 The Alert Bar represents the potential Security Events you will encounter in the near future.
 The Alert Bar marker (a long wooden bar) is only ever placed *between* events.
 The Alert Bar represents a lower-bound of what events could possibly occur, so nothing happens immediately when you increase the Alert bar.
 If the Alert bar goes beyond its final slot, then the Escape phase is initiated in the *Roll for Security* stage no matter what is rolled.

-Details on the event iconography is in *Roll for Security*.
+Details on the event iconography is in the *Roll for Security* section.

 ## Security Systems

 **Gate** (gate icon here).
 A player may enter or exit this space freely.
 Security Events may remove this tile from the board.

 **Pressure Sensors** (sensor icons here).
-You may not enter a tile with a Pressure Sensor chit on it.
+You may not enter or exit a tile with a Pressure Sensor chit on it.
 A corresponding Control Panel exists somewhere else on the board.
 If a player is standing on the Control Panel, then all corresponding Security Rings may be removed *__only__* if they are the outermost ring at the time.

 **Reinforcements** (reinforcements icon here).
 Reinforcements are triggered at the *__end__* of the Roll for Security phase if the Alert bar is on or beyond the Reinforcements icon.
 When triggered, Reveal all Security Tokens adjacent to the Reinforcements chit.
 Un-Subdue any Guards adjacent to the Reinforcements chit, Re-lock any Locks, and re-activate any disabled Cameras.
 Place a new Guard token from the supply onto any tile adjacent to the Reinforcements chit that was without a Security Token.
 Replace the Reinforcements chit with two Guards.

-**Laser Tripwire** (laser icons here).
-Represented by a series of Laser Beams directly across multiple tiles, with Laser Sensors at each end.
-If a player enters a tile with a Laser Beam, increase one ⚠.
-If two players are standing on opposing Laser Sensors at the same time, remove the Laser Beam and Laser Sensor chits from the board.
-A Laser Sensor does not have a Laser Beam on it.
-(The direction of the arrow-shaped Laser Beam chit does not matter.)

 ## Loot Chits

 The objective of the heist is (often) to steal Loot chits, which can be Artwork, Jewels, or Cash.
-When a player enters a space with Loot, immediately place that Loot chit on the Character card.
+When a player is on a space with Loot, immediately place that Loot chit on the Character card.
 When a player with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Loot tracker accordingly.
+(TRANSFERS and DROPS)

 ## Prisoner

 Some heists have a **Prisoner** token.
 A Prisoner is a non-player Character that your team can "remotely" control.
 A Prisoner is not Freed until their Pressure Sensor space is fully disabled.
 A Freed Prisoner has one Action available: Crawl➜, cannot carry Ideas💡, and needs no planning tokens.
 As a team, you must decide how to use the prisoner's Crawl Action.

 In every other way, treat a Freed Prisoner like a regular character.
 Freed Prisoners may carry Loot and may be given sub-actions *(e.g. Script Kiddie's Exploit)*.
-They Auto-Reveal, will impact Security Events, and might need a die roll of their own during the Escape Phase.
+They Auto-Reveal, count as Characters in Security Events, and might need a die roll of their own during the Escape Phase.

 # Setting Up

-As a team, decide upon a scenario.
-Some scenarios are designed for one evening's play, others can be played over the course of multiple evenings.
+**Step 1.
+As a team, decide upon a scenario.** Some scenarios are designed for one evening's play, others can be played over the course of multiple evenings.
 Each heist in the scenario will consist of Chapters, which involve one Heist.
 Read the story text, then begin setting up the board and characters.

-Decided on player colors.
-There is no gameplay difference between the colors. take the planning tokens, 6-sided die, and pawn according to your color.
+**Step 2.
+Decided on player colors.** There is no gameplay difference between the colors.
+Take the planning tokens, 6-sided die, and pawn according to your color.

-If the scenario says "Suggested Characters", then you are allowed (and encouraged!) to explore other options for Character-Skill pairings.
+**Step 3.
+Build Characters.** If the scenario says "Suggested Characters", then you are allowed (and encouraged!) to explore other options for Character-Skill pairings.
 If the scenario says "Required", then the storyline requires that those characters and skills are used.
 Place the two Skill cards below the Character card (make a figure of this).

-Distribute the Planning tokens to the character according to their Planning Memory. *For example, the Lookout has a Planning Memory of 6, so she gets 6 planning tokens*.
+**Step 4.
+Distribute the Planning tokens** to each character according to their color and Planning Memory. *For example, the Lookout has a Planning Memory of 6, so she gets 6 planning tokens*.
 Place remaining Planning tokens back in the box.

-Distribute initial Ideas💡 to each player according to their character.
+**Step 5.
+Distribute initial Ideas💡** to each player according to their character.

-Set up the board in the middle of the table.
+**Step 6.
+Set up the board** in the middle of the table.
 Following the diagram for your chapter, set up the hex tiles so that they match the picture. *(Tip: to verify the layout, match the shapes of the Gaps between tiles).* Place any Loot chits, Prisoner, and/or Security Systems according to the diagram.
-Do not place Security chits (i.e. Guards, Cameras, Locks).
+Some boards have already-revealed security chits.
 The Chapter will also indicate how many Guards, Locks, and Camera chits should go into the bag.
-Leave the other Security chits by the board.
+Leave the other Security chits by the board (they are "the supply").

-Place the Noise Tracker marker on its starting Place.
+**Step 7.
+Place the Noise Tracker marker** on its starting Place.

-Place the Alert Bar on its starting place.
+**Step 8.
+Place the Alert Bar** marker on its starting place.

-Place the Team Loot tracker on the starting place according to the scenario.
+**Step 9.
+Place the Team Loot tracker** on the starting place according to the scenario.

-On the provided Document, record your team.
+**Step 10.
+Record your team on the provided document**.
 Determine a Team Name.
 Players are encouraged to make up a name for their characters too.

 # Gameplay